This privacy notice is also available in German.

 Your right to object pursuant Article 21 GDPR

-You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (e) or (f) of Article6(1) GDPR, including profiling based on those provisions.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (e) or (f) of Article 6(1) GDPR, including profiling based on those provisions.
 We will no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
-To the extent we process personal data for the purpose of direct marketing, you as the data subject have the right to object to the processing of personal data relating to you for the purpose of such marketing at any time, which includes profiling to the extent that it is related to such direct marketing.

 Processing activities